 These soapberries are so fascinating, they have natural anti-fungal and anti-microbial properties while naturally softening, which is why they make such good skincare and laundry soap.
 Soapnuts are completely sustainable as the seeds can be replanted, it is only the shells that are used and during collection, the trees are not harmed or damaged in any way!

 Putting it simply you clean with them, but you can literally use them to clean everything including your hair and body!

-Our Living Naturally Soapnuts come especially designed for laundry detergent but you can use those same soapnuts to make multpurpose house cleaner, shampoo, body and hand soap, dog shampoo and even natural pesticide for your plants!
+Our Living Naturally Soapnuts come specially designed for laundry detergent but you can use those same soapnuts to make multipurpose house cleaner, shampoo, body and hand soap, dog shampoo and even natural pesticide for your plants!

 Soapnuts are 100% natural and biodegradable so once they are spent (looking a bit grey and dull) then you can pop them in your compost.

 Let’s start with the basics on how to use them to clean your clothes…..

 Our refillable Living Naturally bags come with a mini muslin bag to pop your soapnuts in, they also come with a full instruction book but I’ll run through it here too.